 If you are applying to transfer from a university outside the United States, the application procedure and timetable are essentially the same as for candidates applying from schools in the United States.
-International students must submit the results of the SAT or the ACT Plus Writing Test.
+International students must submit the results of the SAT or the ACT.
 Only students whose home countries do not have a testing center are exempt.
 Those students may submit results of the Graduate Record Exam (GRE) instead but are not required to do so.
-If you are now studying in the U.S., you are required to take the SAT or the ACT Plus Writing Test.
+If you are now studying in the U.S., you are required to take the SAT or the ACT.
 See the “Standardized Testing For Transfer Applicants” section for more information.

 Candidates should be certain to have official copies of any external examination results (GCSEs or O-level equivalents, A-levels, IB, and so on) sent directly from the agencies that issued them to Undergraduate Admissions.
 (Copies sent directly from the secondary school are also considered official.)